UoA-eResearch/On-Prem-SRE-UserGuide/docs/Definition_of_common_terms_used_in_SRE.md

 Read-write permission - Grants the user ability to view and modify a file includes creating files, deleting files, and renaming files.

-Read-only permissions - Grants the user ability only to view a file.
+Read-only permissions - Grants the user ability only to view and read a file.

 MFA - Multi-factor authentication, or MFA, is a security process that helps verify users' identities before letting them access networks or online applications.